 You can apply for business funding right now, free of charge.
 It literally takes just minutes.
 You set up an account and connect your accounting software or bank account.
 Our back-end technology will quickly assess your application and let you know how much you qualify for.
 No commitment, no paperwork, and our application process is 100% free.

 Money management is a vital part of keeping any business functioning efficiently, and ensuring you have sufficient cash flow is a primary concern of any business owner.
-What is cash flow management?Cash flow management is the analysis of the money entering and leaving your company.
-Managing your cash flow involves staying on top of all the…
+What is cash flow management?Cashflow management is the analysis of the money entering and leaving your company.
+Managing your cash flow involves staying on top of all the cashflow…

-Having access to business finance when you need it can make or break your business.
+Having access to business financing when you need it can make or break your business.
 Whether you need money for expansion, simple day-to-day running costs, or unexpected expenses, finance is the lifeblood of a business.
-Acquiring business finance in South Africa – a tough task Without access to business finance when you need it, your…
+Acquiring business finance in South Africa – a tough task Without access to business financing when you need it, your…